 Understanding your credit file may also help you avoid applying for credit from lenders who are unlikely to accept you.
 This is an important factor to bear in mind, as being declined for credit can make your credit score worse.

-At Provident, we don’t just look at your credit score when you apply for a loan, because we take your circumstances, income and outgoings into consideration to understand whether the loan is affordable for you.
+At Provident, we don’t just look at your credit score when you apply for a loan.
+We take your circumstances, income and outgoings into consideration to understand whether the loan is affordable for you.
 This means you can still apply even if you think you’ve got a bad credit rating.
 You can start your Provident loan application online or contact us over the phone, and find out in minutes if you’ve been accepted in principle.